 - If your child does say negative things about your ex, stop the discussion right there, even if it makes you feel better.
 Tell your children that under no circumstances should they speak ill of their parents.

-- Talk to your ex and discuss about important visitation rules and ways in which you each will spend time with the children.
-Some important issues that you will need to address and discuss here will be how you will be with the children during holidays, vacations, celebrations and such.
-You can also plan whether or not you both can agree to take the children to family vacations where both you and your ex will be present.
-You can also discuss about who will take the children to which class, which parent stays with the child on which weekend, who spends which part of the day or week with the child and such.
-Of course you should pay the utmost amount of care and respect to your children’s wishes in such matters as well.
+- Talk to your ex and discuss important visitation rules and ways in which you each will spend time with the children.
+Some important issues that you will need to address and discuss are where the children will spend holidays, vacations, birthdays and other celebrations.
+You can consider taking family vacations where both you and your ex will be present.
+You can also discuss who will take the children to which class, which parent stays with the child on which weekend, who spends which part of the day or week with the child, etc. Of course you should also take your children’s wishes into account, when at all possible.

 - Chalk out a plan of action in regards to the various behavioral and family value related guidelines that you and your ex want your children to follow.
 You may not be living together as a family anymore, but you will still remain a family as long as you both share your children.
 Also, your children will grow up with the values that you teach them now and encourage them to follow.
 Make sure that you and your ex both share the family values that you want your children to imbibe and learn, and that no parent takes a bigger share in putting forth the same.

-- Talk about how your children will meet and spend time with extended family members such as grandparents, cousins, aunts, uncles and such.
+- Talk about how your children will meet and spend time with extended family members such as grandparents, cousins, aunts and uncles.
 You can talk about where the children will meet them, who can have access to the children at what point of time or occasion and so on.

 - Keep the communication channel open with your ex when it concerns the matter of your child’s development and well-being.

 - Children can be extremely smart and understand how they can manipulate parents to get what they want.
-It is especially true when your children know that you are not together anymore and they can use the situation to make you feel guilty, and in the process earn your time and other wants that they may have.
+It is especially true when your children know that you are not together anymore and they can use the situation to make you feel guilty, so that their every wish becomes your command.
 Speak to your ex about fulfilling such wishes and so-called needs that your children may tell you about.
 You should both come to a mutual agreement about what is acceptable to you both when it comes to your child’s demand and where you both will draw the line no matter what.

 - If you suspect your ex has done something to which you do not agree as a parent, make sure you speak directly with him or her instead of forming your own opinion.
 Your child may tell you something but verify it with your ex before you start blaming them or get upset and angry.
 Remember that your children may have a very different view of looking at things, and the way they express something to you may not always be the accurate interpretation.

-- Remember that your child is a child and not an adult, so whatever you speak in front of your child should be in a way that your child will understand based on the particular age.
+- Remember that your child is a child and not an adult, so whatever you speak in front of your child should be based on the particular age and maturity level.

 - You may feel lonely, sad, angry, upset and a lot of other things towards your ex, but do not use that as an opportunity to share your moments with your child.
 Keep such feelings to yourself and speak about it with a friend or a therapist.
 Keep your child away from any such negative emotions that you may be going through.
 If you confide in your child about such feelings, it will only make them feel negative towards the other parent, and will harm the overall parent-child relationship, which can also backfire at you.